 I AM GROOT!
 This is my review of Guardians of the Galaxy!

-guardians-of-the-galaxy A group of misfits turn themselves into the Guardians of the Galaxy as they are forced to unite to prevent bad guys from destroying the world.
+A group of misfits turn themselves into the Guardians of the Galaxy as they are forced to unite to prevent bad guys from destroying the world.
 The team consists of space bandit Peter Quill a.k.a Star Lord (played by the now buffed-up Chris Pratt), green alien assassin Gamora (played by Zoe Saldana), warrior alien Drax the Destroyer (played by Dave Bautista), tree-like humanoid Groot (voiced by Vin Diesel) and bounty hunter racoon Rocket (voiced by Bradley Cooper).

 My friend described the Guardians as the C-team of Marvel, as most people have never even heard of GOTG until now.
 I hadn’t heard about GOTG until I saw the trailer.
 So introducing such characters to the Marvel Cinematic Universe might be a risk, because they’re not as familiar as characters like Iron Man or Captain America: this film would either be a hit or a flop.
 What did people think?
 The reaction for this film was pretty much this: most people loved it, some people thought it was overrated, and everyone adored the soundtrack.
 As for me: it really succeeded as a blockbuster spectacle… and the soundtrack is indeed AMAZING!

 The real success come from the Guardians themselves.
 Except for one character who I felt was pretty weak, these characters have great development, great interactions, and are extremely funny.
 The best aspect of the film is its humour: GOTG is HILARIOUS, and some of the funniest moments comes from the character interactions.
 While they can have serious conflicts and dark backstories, and their mission is to save the world from destruction, the film is mostly laid-back and fun, and these characters keep that tone consistent.
-Guardians of the Galaxy Peter Quill a.k.a Star Lord was my second favourite character.
+Peter Quill a.k.a Star Lord was my second favourite character.
 You care about his backstory, though it was mostly his fun-loving personality, and how cool and funny he could be.
 He was like a perfect mix between Kirk and Han Solo, though during an interview Pratt described his character as a mix between Han Solo and Marty McFly, which I now see as well.

 My favourite character was Rocket.
 He was funny, badass, and actually adorable.
 You forget that it’s Bradley Cooper playing the character, and the animation on the creature is done SO WELL that you really feel like he’s there.
 I was invested in him the most, as the emotions carried out in his character felt very real.
 There was Groot, who had a kind of Lenny and George relationship with Rocket.
 He’s naive and sweet, but also strong and aggressive when he has to be.
 I also liked the animation on him with the details on his branches and on his muscle-like structure.
 Vin Diesel did the voice for the Giant in The Iron Giant, and he pulls off a similar performance here: very few words, but with enough personality.